Growth Creates Growth: Applying the Power of Compound Growth

 One of the best ways to illustrate the power of compound growth is through a simple hypothetical illustration.

-There are a few key takeaways from this illustration.
+There are two major takeaways from this illustration.
+The first being:

-- First, it takes a while for the power of compounding to really take effect.
+- It takes a while for the power of compounding to really take effect.

 After 20 years, an initial investment of $100,000 that grows at a 12% annual rate is worth $964,629; a gain of $864,629.
 Not bad at all.
 However, over the following 20 years that $964,629 grows to $9,305,097, an increase of $8,340,468 (highlighted in the table below).
 That is the power of compounding returns.